IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 - Check to see whether there are any errors from the `generateIdentity()` call.
 - Enable logging to get more information: see [Enable Logging](#enable-logging)
 - It's possible that the identity that was generated has expired.
-If this occurs, you'll need to call the `generateIdentity()` method again: see [Client-Side Integration Example](#client-side-integration-example).
+If this happens, you'll need to call the `generateIdentity()` method again: see [Client-Side Integration Example](#client-side-integration-example).

 For more information, see [Best Practices on When to Pass DII to the UID2 Mobile SDK](#best-practices-on-when-to-pass-dii-to-the-uid2-mobile-sdk).

 ## Best Practices on When to Pass DII to the UID2 Mobile SDK

-The first time the app is opened, no UID2 identity exists.
-You'll need to make the following function call, with the DII, to start the token generation:
+The first time a new user opens the app, no UID2 identity exists.
+You'll need to call the `generateIdentity()` method, with the DII, to start the token generation:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>